Whenever there is a clogged drain, people tend to do one of two things:

 If you plan to use a mechanical snake, you’ll need to choose between a “drum auger” and a handheld model.

-The drum auger is a heavy-duty equipment which is really meant for an expert plumber rather than typical homeowners.
+The drum auger is a piece of heavy-duty equipment that is really meant for an expert plumber rather than typical homeowners.

 For household use, you can also purchase a hand snake or closet auger.